-- a.
-Continue to develop and implement the Cockatoo Island Interpretation Strategy taking care to represent all layers of historic evidence in a sensitive, comprehensive but unobtrusive manner, using a full range of interpretation tools and measures: - Use the Interpretation Strategy as an essential component in future decision making for site uses and development;

-c. d.
-Prepare a detailed design for public access and interpretation routes through and around Cockatoo Island ensuring that the significance of the place is readily able to be appreciated; Interpret the major aspects of significance of Cockatoo Island in all conservation, archaeological and development proposals for the site.
-Set up a repository for documentary and pictorial material.
-Research and T raining 1.
+During World War Two, Cockatoo Island became the primary shipbuilding and dockyard facility in the Pacific following the fall of Singapore.
+Post war development of the facility reflects the importance of the island facility to the Commonwealth Government (NHL & CHL criteria a & h).
+Policy 25 Communicate the totality of the history and the a.
+Continue to develop and implement the Cockatoo Island Interpretation Strategy taking care to represent all layers of historic evidence in a sensitive, natural, cultural, social and significant values of Cockatoo Island to the public through continued comprehensive but unobtrusive manner, using a full range of interpretation development and implementation of the Cockatoo tools and measures: Island Interpretation Strategy. b.
+Use the Interpretation Strategy as an essential component in future decision making for site uses and development; c.
+Prepare a detailed design for public access and interpretation routes through and around Cockatoo Island ensuring that the significance of the place is readily able to be appreciated; d.
+Interpret the major aspects of significance of Cockatoo Island in all conservation, archaeological and development proposals for the site.
+Set up a repository for documentary and pictorial material. e. f.
 Utilise primary sources to present accurate and authentic information.
-Policy 26 Key staff and other stakeholders with responsibilities are to have the appropriate knowledge and skills to manage the heritage values of the island. a.
-Develop training programs for staff and persons involved in undertaking works on Cockatoo Island, to make them familiar with the heritage values of the place.
-Monitoring and Pφlicy 27 Continually monitor the Plan to assess its effectiveness in protecting and conserving the National and Commonwealth heritage values. a. b.
-Ensure the Trustthe Harbour Trust's Heritage Strategy is kept up to date in accordance with Section 341ZA of the EPBC Act.
-Ensure the Trustthe Harbour Trust's Heritage Register is kept up to date in accordance with Section 341ZB of the EPBC Act.
+Research and Training Key staff and other stakeholders with responsibilities Develop training programs for staff and persons involved in undertaking works Policy 26 a. are to have the appropriate knowledge and skills to on Cockatoo Island, to make them familiar with the heritage values of the place. manage the heritage values of the island.
+Monitoring and Review Policy 27 Continually monitor the Plan to assess its Ensure the Harbour Trust's Heritage Strategy is kept up to date in accordance a. effectiveness in protecting and conserving the with Section 341ZA of the EPBC Act.
+National and Commonwealth heritage values. b.
+Ensure the Harbour Trust's Heritage Register is kept up to date in accordance with Section 341ZB of the EPBC Act.
 This includes the monitoring of the condition of the heritage values through identification of any conservation works undertaken, repairs and maintenance, and any significant damage or threat to heritage values.
-Policy 28 Undertake a full review of the Plan in accordance with Sections 319, 324W and 341X and 324W of the EPBC Act. a. b.
-Full review of the Plan at least every 5 years after the Plan is to commence 5 years after its adoptionmade .
+Undertake a full review of the Plan in accordance with Full review of the Plan at least every 5 years after the Plan is made.
+Policy 28 a.
+Sections 319.
+324W and 341X of the EPBC Act. b.
 All subsidiary plans to be reviewed, as a minimum, on a five yearly basis.

-General Convict / Institutional era Policies
+Convict / Institutional era Policies